Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 {{< hint type=note >}}

 In case of Bicep modules, permissions to the [BRM](https://aka.ms/BRM) repository (the repo of the Bicep Registry) are granted via assigning the `-module-owners-` and `-module-contributors-` teams to parent teams that already have the required level access configured.
-Whilst it't the module owner's responsibility to initiate the addition of their teams to the respective parents, only the AVM core team **CAN** approve this parent-child relationship.
+Whilst it's the module owner's responsibility to initiate the addition of their teams to the respective parents, only the AVM core team can approve this parent-child relationship.

 {{< /hint >}}

 Module owners **MUST** create their `-module-owners-` and `-module-contributors-` teams and as part of the provisioning process, they **MUST** request the addition of these teams to their respective parent teams (see the table below for details).
+Direct link to perform these actions: https://github.com/orgs/Azure/new-team

 | GitHub Team Name                                     | Description                                                                  | Permissions | Permissions granted through                                        | Where to work?          |
 |------------------------------------------------------|------------------------------------------------------------------------------|-------------|--------------------------------------------------------------------|-------------------------|